kgriffs/blog/_posts/2012-10-16-python-vs-node.md

 PyPy comes to the rescue, demonstrating the power of a good JIT compiler.
 The big surprise here is how well the PyPy/Sync workers perform.
 But there's more to the story...

 Not shown in the graph (below) are a few informal tests I ran to see what would happen at even higher levels of concurrency.
 At 5,000 concurrent requests, PyPy/Tornado and Node.js exhibited the best performance at ~4100 req/sec, followed closely by PyPy/Sync at ~3800 req/sec, then CPython/Sync at ~2200 req/sec.
-I couldn't get CPython/Eventlet to finish all 5,000 requests without socket errors.
+I couldn't get CPython/Eventlet to finish all 5,000 requests without ab giving up due to socket errors.

 <img class="block" src="/assets/images/node-bench/throughput.png" alt="Python vs. PyPy vs. Node.js - Throughput Benchmark" />

 ## Latency Benchmarks ##

-CPython/Eventlet demonstrated a lot of per-request overhead, turning around requests about 30% slower (in the worst case) than non-evented CPython workers.
-Node, PyPy/Sync, and PyPy/Tornado showed similar latency in my tests.
+CPython/Eventlet demonstrates high per-request overhead, turning around requests about 30% slower (in the worst case) than non-evented CPython workers.

 <img class="block" src="/assets/images/node-bench/latency.png" alt="Python vs. PyPy vs. Node.js - Latency Benchmark" />

 ## Stability Benchmarks ##

-With a high number of concurrent connections, PyPy's performance was most consistent across all 5,000 requests, followed closely by CPython/Sync.
-Node was more inconsistent than I expected, given its finely-tuned I/O subsystem.
+With a high number of concurrent connections, PyPy's performance is very consistent.
+CPython/Sync also does well in this regard.

+Node is less consistent than I expected, given its finely-tuned event loop.
+It's possible that node-mongodb-native is to blame&mdash;but that's pure conjecture on my part.

 <img class="block" src="/assets/images/node-bench/stability.png" alt="Python vs. PyPy vs. Node.js - Stability Benchmark" />

 ## Conclusions ##

-Node's [asynchronous](/2012/09/18/demystifying-async-io.html) subsystem incurrs far less overhead than Eventlet, and is slightly faster than Tornado running under PyPy.
-However, it appears that for moderate numbers of concurrent requests, the overhead inherent in any async framework simply isn't worthwhile (footnote - sync only behind evented -slowloris).
+Node's [asynchronous](/2012/09/18/demystifying-async-io.html) subsystem incurs far less overhead than Eventlet, and is slightly faster than Tornado running under PyPy.
+However, it appears that for moderate numbers of concurrent requests, the overhead inherent in any async framework simply isn't worthwhile<sup><a name="id-11" href="#id-11.ftn">11</a></sup>.
 I.e., async only makes sense in the context of serving several thousand concurrent requests per second.

 CPython's lackluster performance makes a strong case for migrating to PyPy for existing projects, and for considering Node.js as a viable alternative to Python for new projects.
 That being said, PyPy is not nearly as battle-tested as CPython; caveat emptor!